 Main Content

-Perform Back-to-Back (MIL/SIL) Equivalence Test for an Atomic Subsystem
+Back-to-Back (MIL/SIL) Equivalence Testing an Atomic Subsystem

 This example shows how to create and run a back-to-back test, which is also known as an equivalence test, for an atomic subsystem.